rurban/libu8ident/README.md

 TODO
 ----

+* Lookup optimization:
+  For some common combinations generate a single lookup with all the needed values:
+  NFKD + PROFILE_4 + CHECK\_XID with the script byte in the first decompose lookup `UN8IF_compat_tbl`.

 * **SCX variants**: Some codepoints are combinations, valid for a number of scripts.
 These appear with the Common and Inherited scripts.
 When an SCX appears with more than one script, such as e.g. U+60C with